 ICCA Panel of Experts to Develop a Paris Agreement Conciliation Annex

-The ICCA Panel of Experts to Develop a Paris Agreement Conciliation Annex convenes a high-level panel of experts to develop and promote a proposed draft conciliation annex for the Paris Climate Agreement under the United Nations Framework Convention on Climate Change (UNFCCC), with a view towards facilitating its adoption by UN Member States.
+The ICCA Panel of Experts to Develop a Paris Agreement Conciliation Annex convenes a high-level panel of experts to develop and promote a proposed draft conciliation annex for the Paris Climate Agreement (the Paris Agreement) and the United Nations Framework Convention on Climate Change (UNFCCC), with a view to facilitating its adoption by Member States.

-The project stems from the urgent need to ensure compliance with the Paris agreement by way of an effective dispute resolution procedure.
-Article 14 of the UNFCCC, which is adopted mutatis mutandis in Article 24 of the Paris Agreement, provides that, absent agreement among states to submit disputes to the International Court of Justice or arbitration, the default dispute resolution mechanism is inter-State conciliation.
-Only a handful of States have so far consented to submitting disputes to the International Court of Justice or arbitration, making conciliation the likely dispute resolution mechanism in any dispute under the Paris Agreement’s terms.
+The project stems from the urgent need to establish an effective dispute resolution procedure under the Paris Agreement.
+Article 14 of the UNFCCC, which is adopted mutatis mutandis in Article 24 of the Paris Agreement, provides that, absent agreement among States to submit disputes to the International Court of Justice or arbitration, the default dispute resolution mechanism is inter-State conciliation.
+Only a handful of Member States have so far consented to submitting disputes to the International Court of Justice or arbitration, making conciliation the likely dispute resolution mechanism in a dispute under the Paris Agreement’s terms.
 Article 14 provides certain details on the conciliation process but leaves most procedures to be adopted in an annex on conciliation.

 Co-chairs of the Panel of Experts